Alioth4J/corneast/corneast-deploy/README.md

 - Redis for idempotence

 ### Notice
+#### SELinux
 SELinux may cause docker startup failure.

 Disable SELinux temporarily:
 ```bash
 sudo setenforce 0
 ```

+#### Dir Isolation
+The directories of redis logs are supposed to be isolated, else one container does not have the permission to read or write.

 ### Redis For Storage
 #### Create Docker Network